-In describing the pressure method above we deferred describing the time discretization of the explicit terms.
-We have historically used the quasi-second order Adams-Bashforth method (AB-II) for all explicit terms in both the momentum and tracer equations.
-This is still the default mode of operation but it is now possible to use alternate schemes for tracers (see Section 2.16), or a 3rd order Adams-Bashforth method (AB-III).
+In describing the the pressure method above we deferred describing the time discretization of the explicit terms.
+We have historically used the quasi-second order Adams-Bashforth method for all explicit terms in both the momentum and tracer equations.
+This is still the default mode of operation but it is now possible to use alternate schemes for tracers (see Section 2.16).
 In the previous sections, we summarized an explicit scheme as: